apparebit/prettypretty/docs/src/overview/integration.md

 To reap the benefits of 2020s color science for 1970s terminal colors, we need to be able to translate between terminal and high-resolution colors at will, in both directions.
-I see three major reasons why doing just that is difficult:
+THere are three reasons why doing just that is difficult:

  1. Whereas all high-resolution colors fit into a uniform model of coordinates tagged by their color spaces, different kinds of terminal colors have